mattgodbolt/ce-cppcon-talk/Notes.md

   * Defeating optimizer TODO
   * Templates TODO
   * Power use demo?
+* Case study - how I use it?
 * Uses of CE TODO
 * How it works
   * node